On This Page:

-“Allergy shots are never appropriate for food allergies,” adds Slater, who is also a pediatrician and allergist.
-But it’s common to use extracts to test for food allergies so the child can avoid those foods.
+“Allergy shots are never appropriate for food allergies,” adds Slater, “but it’s common to use extracts to test for food allergies so the child can avoid those foods.”

 “In the last 20 years, there has been a remarkable transformation in allergy treatments,” says Slater.
 “Kids used to be miserable for months out of the year, and drugs made them incredibly sleepy.
-But today’s products are outstanding in terms of safety and efficacy.”
+But today’s products offer proven approaches for relief of seasonal allergy symptoms.”

 Usually sprayed in nose once a day